Our farming family and traditions

-The Kilby family are third generation farmers who have been in Collingham since the 1960’s, adding Oil Seed Rape to the traditional crop rotation in the early 1980’s.
 Wharfe Valley Farms takes its name from the beautiful Wharfe Valley in Yorkshire.
+The Kilby family, (left), are third generation farmers who have been in Collingham since the 1960’s, adding Oil Seed Rape to the traditional crop rotation in the early 1980’s.
+Originally producing asparagus and strawberries on the farm, like many others, they found that they needed a more sustainable offering and diversified into producing traditionally cold-pressed rapeseed oil.

 Wishing to expand and diversify into other food related products we researched the possibility of converting a home grown crop into a finished product.
 We consulted with DEFRA (The Department of Environment Farming and Rural Affairs) and with the help of grants from them and Yorkshire Forward we were able to embark on our venture into the production of culinary Rapeseed Oil.
 As a result we are now pressing our own Yorkshire Rapeseed Oil, from 100% of our crop, in our specially designed and built press room on the farm.